ScanMountGoat/xc3_lib/xc3_viewer/README.md

 Select the [G-Buffer texture](https://scanmountgoat.github.io/xenoblade-rendering-research/gbuffer) to view using the keys 1-6 and 0 for the shaded view.
 Isolate a color channel for modes other than 0 using the RGBA or XYZW keys.
 Changing the selected texture also resets the color channels.
 The current animation can be changed using the `,` and `.` keys.
 Restart animation playback using spacebar.

+The graphics API can be changed using the `--backend` argument.
+See `xc3_viewer --help` for details.
+This mostly applies to Windows users that may have better compatibility using `--backend dx12` instead of the default backend selection.

 | Key | Name | Channels |
 | --- | --- | --- |
 | 0 | Shaded | *lighting and shading with no channel selection* |